 - payments are typically extended over 10-20 years through the property assessment

-- loan is secured by the property and paid alongside any property taxes due
+- the loan is secured by the property and paid alongside any property taxes due

 Why is PACE a Solution for Self-Employed Solar Customers